beastcooper/MHI-game-things/README.md

 # A collection of offline single-file games.

 A repo filled with close to a hundred offline games that can each run on a single file!
-This is a good option incase if you are having internet connectivity issues, or you're at some place with restricted internet.
+This is a good option if you are having internet connectivity issues, or you're at some place with restricted internet.

 <img src="https://github.com/user-attachments/assets/17c7d701-7389-47c2-8740-c589d4b63a9a" alt="Run 3" width="270" height="270">